xhluca/dash_leaflet/README.md

 Dash Leaflet is a Dash component library.

+## Notes and Caveat

+* We are using yarn, which is why package-lock is deleted and we have yarn.lock
+* React Leaflet setup requires you to include the CSS inside the index.html, which doesn't work well if you want to import it directly in your code (i.e. for webpack).
+Please see the source code for `Marker.react.js`, and this issue: https://github.com/PaulLeCam/react-leaflet/issues/255#issuecomment-261904061
+* We need file-loader as a dev dependencies.
+Please see issue above.
+* Icons don't serve correctly.
+* The html elements passed by Dash are Connect objects, which for some reasons throws an error for the Popup component.
+Therefore, at the moment you can only pass a string, instead of an HTML element.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plot.ly/installation
 2. Run `python usage.py`